88plug/wordpress/README.md

 You will be prompted for an email, domain, monitoring domain (for traefik), and a mysql password.

-docker-compose.yml and traefik.toml will be customized for your domain settings.

-A folder $domain/ will be created with your new configuration.
+A folder $domain/ will be created with your new configuration. docker-compose.yml and traefik.toml can be further customized for your domain settings.

-If you are using Cloudflare and ./make_site.sh please be sure to use developer mode (disable acceleration) for the SSL certificates can authenticate.
+If you are using Cloudflare and ./make_site.sh please be sure to use developer mode (disable acceleration) for the original SSL certificate generation.
 If you ever get stuck with old SSL certificates, you can re-create acme.json and use restart.sh